 The district offers employees paid and unpaid leaves of absence in times of personal need.
 This handbook describes the basic types of leave available and restrictions on leaves of absence.
-Employees who expect to be absent for an extended period of more than five days should call Human Resources - Leaves at (281) 634-4608 for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.
+Employees who expect to be absent for an extended period of more than five days should call Human Resources - Leaves at (281) 634-4608 or follow the directions detailed on the Human Resources section of the district website for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.
 Full-time employees absent or anticipating being absent more than five consecutive workdays are required to submit an application for district leave.